etruxton/arcvde/README.md

 - More stage themes and environmental hazards
 - Weapon upgrades and progression system

+Recently added to ARCVDE:
+- **Capybara Hunt** - A Duck Hunt inspired game where you save capybaras by shooting their balloons!

 Planned additions to ARCVDE:
-- game like deer hunter or duck hunt that uses capybaras instead.
-Uses same finger gun shooting physics.
 - galaga style game where you control the character with where you point
 - pacman or snake style game where you control player with where you point ?
 - maybe moreeeee